Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 Place in original form

-This way your clothes will stay in shape and soft.
+This way your clothes will stay in good shape and soft.

 Long-term maintenance and care